ansible/tower-cli/docs/NOTIFICATION_TEMPLATE_MANAGEMENT.md

 destination type (controlled by `--notification-type` option), *all non-default* related configuration-related options must be provided.
-* When modifying an existing notification template, not every configuration-related option has to be provided.
+* When modifying an existing notification template, not every configuration-related option has to be provided(but encryped fields must, even you are not changing it!).
 But if this modification modifies destination type, *all non-default* related configuration-related options must be provided.
 * `--notification-configuration` option provides a json file specifying the configuration details.
 All other configuration-related options will be ignored if `--notification-configuration`` is provided.